 If, however, the quarterback scrambles out of the pocket and has the audacity, the unmitigated gall to think he can scamper upfield and gain yardage himself, he's going to get hit.
 He can assume a self-protecting posture and slide, downing himself.
 If he doesn't, he's going to get hit, and he can't whine and cry about it.
 It was his choice to leave the safety of the pocket.

-In the NBA, a defender can "take a charge" if he's occupying a defensive position while an opponent is driving to the basket; "occupying defined by his feet not moving.
+In the NBA, a defender can "take a charge" if he's occupying a defensive position while an opponent is driving to the basket - "occupying" defined by his feet not moving.
 If he doesn't get to the spot in time, and his feet were still moving when he was hit, he's called for a foul.
 In any given game, fouls and charges happen plenty.
-It's not mysterious - if you want to get a charge call, make sure you're properly positioned, your feet can't be moving.
+It's not mysterious - if you want to get a charge call, make sure you're properly positioned in a special place, which is the spot you want to occupy, with your feet not moving.

 NHL isn't far off